Wadjemup timeline

 1898

-• Inquest into the death of Niger (no. 100) concludes that the cells on the island “do not afford sufficient accommodation for 3 adult prisoners” and that “reformation in the management is very desirable”.
+• Inquest into the death of Niger (no. 100) concludes that the cells on the island “do not afford sufficient accommodation for three adult prisoners” and that “reformation in the management is very desirable”.

-• The Inspector of Charitable Institutions compiles a detailed report on the operations of the Boys' Reformatory, describing conditions, numbers, conduct, discipline, training, education and health matters.
+• The Inspector of Charitable Institutions compiles a detailed report on the operations of the Boys Reformatory, describing conditions, numbers, conduct, discipline, training, education and health matters.

 1900